FelipeBebas/ecommerce-ocr-automation/README.md

 CataPedido acts as a simplified ERP operated 100% via Telegram, focused on preventing losses and accelerating decision-making in E-commerce.
 Its functions are divided into 4 main pillars:

 ### 📦 1.
 Catalog Intelligence (OCR & Pricing)
+*   **OCR(Optical Character Recognition) - OCR is a technology that converts images of text—like scanned documents, photos, or PDFs into editable, searchable, and machine-readable text.
 *   **GPT-4 Vision Extraction:** Reads supplier PDFs and converts complex images (including "out of stock" stamps and crossed-out prices) into structured data.
 *   **Dynamic Pricing:** Instantly calculates the minimum selling price by combining the supplier's cost with the specific commission rates and taxes of each platform (Mercado Livre, Shopee, etc.).
 *   **Opportunity Ranking:** Generates reports highlighting SKUs with the highest discount % and the best Return on Investment (ROI).